natepisarski/meghin-cypher/README.md

 #  Meghin Cypher
-This repository is the end result of what happens when both members of a romantic relationship are some kind of scientist.
-An entomologist / computer programmer, somehow gives you this single-file codebase.

-When "doing something with the cat", as I heard, Meghin came up with a symmetric cypher to encrypt and decrypt text.
-The heart of it revolves around fingers on your hand, or claws on a cat's paw.
-In the end, it can exist outside of anything physical.
+A single-file Rust program that implements a weird symmetric encryption algorithm my wife thought of.
+The algorithm is based around the palm of a hand, or more specifically the "fingers" of a cat's paw.

-This repository is a rust "script" that can encrypt sentences using this algorithm.
+This repository builds a program that can encrypt sentences and words using this algorithm.

 # The Algorithm

 Each letter of the alphabet has an index.
-A=1, B=2, Z=26, etc. Now, imagine that you were to build a table where there are special bindings, mapping letters to numbers.
+A=1, B=2, Z=26, etc. Now, imagine that you were to build a table where there are special "bindings", mapping letters to numbers.
 To make it easy, let's say that

 `A=1`